morea-framework/morea-framework.github.io/docs/change-hi/admin-editing.md

 ### Edit the file

-This page contains an editor.
-To access it, locate the pencil icon (right hand side, about a third of the way down the page), click the down arrow, and select "Edit this file".
+GitHub allows you to edit any page using your browser.
+To access the browser editor, locate the pencil icon (right hand side, about a third of the way down the page), click the down arrow, and select "Edit this file".
 Or, just type "E".
 Either way, you will get the following screen:

 ![](/img/change-hi/change-hi-github-repo-edit.png)

-As you can see, this file is in "Markdown" format.
+Notice that the text in this file is written using a format called "Markdown".
 If you want, you can stop now and read this [simple tutorial on Markdown](https://www.markdowntutorial.com/).

-But let's say we just want to change the date associated with the Onboarding to the following Friday, September 30.
+Let's say you just want to change the date listed in the Onboarding section of this page from Friday, September 23 to the following Friday, September 30.

 Just edit that text like you would any document: